oapostrophe/oapostrophe.github.io/_posts/2021-07-04-ccpa-study.md

 Over the past two decades, digital tracking and the online sale of personal information has exploded.
 When visiting a website or opening a mobile app, you can now expect almost everything you do to be [tracked](https://crackedlabs.org/en/corporate-surveillance): not just by the company you're visiting, but by dozens of other companies [bidding for ads on the page](https://www.eff.org/wp/behind-the-one-way-mirror#Part3), [social media websites](https://www.wired.com/story/ways-facebook-tracks-you-limit-it/), the [search engine that referred you](https://spreadprivacy.com/what-does-google-know-about-me/), and the website's [analytics service providers](https://developers.google.com/analytics/resources/concepts/gaConceptsTrackingOverview).
 Almost [every page you visit](https://whotracks.me/companies/reach-chart.html), what you do there, and information like the location and time from which you did so are now tracked by third parties.
 In essence, the websites you're visiting sell information about what you do there, which ends up being re-sold until it's eventually collected by companies called ["data brokers"](https://www.eff.org/wp/behind-the-one-way-mirror#Data-brokers).

-These data brokers have amassed extensive profiles on billions of people across the globe, often containing thousands of pieces of information including sensitive attributes like race, gender identity, sexual orientation, political and religious beliefs.
+These data brokers have amassed extensive profiles on billions of people across the globe, often containing thousands of pieces of information including race, gender identity, sexual orientation, political and religious beliefs.
 Data brokers know where you live, work, and travel.
 They know your shopping and [dating preferences](https://www.engadget.com/2020-01-14-study-finds-grindr-okcupid-tinder-spreading-sensitive-data.html).
 They track your medical and psychiatric history.
-They also use AI to analyze the enormous amount of information they've stored on you and draw inferences about topics like [your health and risk to medical insurers](https://www.wsj.com/articles/SB10001424052748704648604575620750998072986), what political messaging you'll respond to, and how likely you are to commit a crime.
+They also use AI to analyze the enormous amount of information they've stored on you and draw inferences about topics like [your risk to medical insurers](https://www.wsj.com/articles/SB10001424052748704648604575620750998072986), what political messaging you'll respond to, and how likely you are to commit a crime.

 ![Examples of information included in Data Broker Profiles]({{site.baseurl}}/assets/images/ccpa1/data-broker-profiles.jpg)